MieuxVoter/majority-judgment-api-python/README.md

 Then launch the dockers with:

-`sudo docker-compose up -d --profiles all`
+`sudo docker-compose --profile all --env-file .env.local up -d `

 You certainly want to apply databases migrations with: